madflojo/hazexpired/README.md

 }
 ```

-For more detailed used please consult the [GoDocs](https://godoc.org/github.com/madflojo/hazexpired)
+For more detailed usage please consult the [GoDocs](https://godoc.org/github.com/madflojo/hazexpired)